freyste/freyste.github.io/_posts/2020-5-31-30dayCooking.md

 ![_config.yml]({{ site.baseurl }}/images/30dayview.png)

-I've really missed traveling, and getting out of the house at all, over these past few months and decided to take on a challenge to make food from around the world for 30 days.
-My favorite part of this experience was finding a bunch of small foreign markets around San Francisco that sold some of the more rare ingredients needed.
-The worst part was all of dishes.
+Over these past few months of quarantine I’ve really missed traveling, and getting out of the house at all for that matter.
+I decided to take on a personal challenge to make food from around the world for 30 days over the month of May.

+My favorite part of this experience was finding some great foreign markets around San Francisco that sold the more rare ingredients needed.
+Also good to know where one can get a pound of garam masala for the price of a 8 oz container at Whole Foods.

+The worst part of this experience was all of dishes.

+Here are some photos from the challenge for your viewing pleasure:

 Day 1-3: India